-Students who have completed our MSc in Robotics may be considered, on a case-by-case basis, for direct entry into the second year of the FARSCOPE programme.
-This will be subject to interview, including a qualifying presentation on research.
+Students who have completed our MSc in Robotics may be considered, on a case-by-case basis, for direct entry into the second year of this PhD programme.
+This will be subject to interview, which will include a qualifying presentation on research.

 See international equivalent qualifications on the International Office website.

 If English is not your first language, you need to meet this profile level: